 - To discuss matters or issues on all projects to evaluate disability interests

 - To act as a consultation group in the interests of LSE staff, students and the public

 - To enable improved communication on disability issues regarding the estates and its buildings and building-related services

 - To work effectively on projects where each department is a stakeholderTo enable the sharing of skills and knowledge.

 If you are interested in joining the group or would like more information about matters discussed, please contact Phoebe Dunster.

 Spectrum is the network for lesbian, gay, bisexual and trans (LGBT) staff at LSE.

-The Parents Network is for parents (which includes anyone who is caring for a child, be it their own, adopted, or fostered) to meet and exchange experiences, tips, and to socialise.
+The Parents Network is for parents (which includes anyone who is caring for a child, be it their own, adopted, or fostered) and carers to meet and exchange experiences, tips, and to socialise.